chr0mcom/MethodAggregator/README.md

 The idea of the **MethodAggregator** emerged to simplify access to and invocation of methods from different components in complex applications.
 In modern software development, there is a constant effort to find efficient and elegant solutions that make the code more readable, maintainable, and flexible.
 The MethodAggregator contributes to handling a wide range of use cases and scenarios while improving the efficiency and structure of the development process.

-## The Challenge
 In complex applications and interactions between multiple components, organizing method calls and dependencies can be challenging.
-An *IoC container* can help, but if the instantiation or registration order is not optimal, undesirable side effects may occur.
-If instances are required in a constructor but have not yet been registered in the IoC container, this leads to an error during execution, which is sometimes difficult to recognize.
-Passing the IoC container into the respective class to obtain the required instance at the time of application is one way to circumvent this problem but feels like bad code design.

 Modularity and reusability are crucial for avoiding redundancy and maintainability issues.
 Event handling or messaging systems enable communication between components but are often not ideal and can appear cumbersome when direct method calls are desired.

-The **MethodAggregator**, therefore, provides a better alternative in certain cases by focusing on organizing and invoking methods rather than managing classes and interfaces.
-While an IoC container is still required for basic dependency management, the MethodAggregator can minimize dependencies between components in specific scenarios and simplify access to methods from different parts of the application without having to consider complex dependencies or special IoC configurations.
-The advantage of the MethodAggregator lies in its targeted organization and handling of methods in selected use cases, optimizing application structure and logic, and thus improving code quality.
+The **MethodAggregator**, provides an alternative to an IoC container in certain cases by focusing on organizing and invoking methods rather than managing classes and interfaces.
+The advantage of the MethodAggregator lies in the targeted organization and handling of methods in selected use cases, the optimization of the application structure and logic, and thus the improvement of code quality.

-## Method Registration
+## Registration
-The MethodAggregator uses a central registration structure in which methods are stored and managed based on a registration name and its parameters.
-The registration mechanism provides the necessary information for the call.

-One of the core functionalities of the MethodAggregator is to simplify the invocation of registered methods using reflection.
-You can call the desired methods by passing the appropriate parameters without worrying about instantiation or the order of component registration.

-The MethodAggregator includes the `Register` method, which is used to register delegate instances.
-Optionally, a registration name for the method can be provided.
-If the overload without a name is used, the method name is simply used for registration.
-After registration, these methods can be called using one of the various `Execute` methods.
+The MethodAggregator operates as a centralized structure that manages methods using a registration name and parameters, simplifying method invocation via reflection, hence eliminating concerns about instantiation or order of component registration.
+Its core functionality includes the `Register` method, allowing delegate instances registration optionally with a provided name, or by default using the method name when the overload without a name is applied.
+Post-registration, these methods can be invoked through different `Execute` methods.

-## Simple Execution
+## Execution
-Let's start with the regular `Execute` method.
-First, it checks if a match is achieved through the registration parameter.
-If there are multiple registrations with the same name, the MethodAggregator looks for the method with the same or a corresponding return type that can be converted to the requested type.

-The same applies to the method parameters passed to `Execute`.
-The `SimpleExecute` call works basically the same way, except it does not pre-filter by registration name but simply searches the complete list of methods for a suitable delegate based on return and input parameters.
-This greatly simplifies the use of the MethodAggregator, especially when the number of registered methods is low, and we want to access a method as simply as possible.
+The `Execute` method in MethodAggregator first checks for a match via the registration parameter and, when multiple registrations have the same name, it identifies a method with an equivalent or convertible return type.
+This applies to method parameters passed to `Execute` as well.
+The `SimpleExecute` call, however, does not pre-filter by registration name; instead, it scans the entire method list for an appropriate delegate based on return and input parameters, streamlining the use of the MethodAggregator, particularly when the number of registered methods is low, and straightforward access to a method is desired.

 But how does the search for the right method work in detail?
 For this, the implementation in the `FindDelegate` method uses three helper methods called in succession.